yurigo79/gutenberg/packages/editor/README.md

 _Parameters_

 -   _props_ `Object`: The component props.
--   _props.children_ `Element`: The child elements to render.
+-   _props.children_ `React.ReactNode`: The child elements to render.

 _Returns_

--   `Component|null`: The rendered component or null if post formats are disabled.
+-   `React.ReactNode`: The rendered component or null if post formats are disabled.

 ### PostLastRevision